ShubhamModi032006/file-store-locally/README.md

 * **Search & Filtering:** Easily locate files by name or filter by type (image, document, video, etc.).
 * **Modern UI:** Built with React and styled using the utility-first framework, Tailwind CSS.

-## 🖼️ Demo (Animation Placeholder)

-*(You can replace the placeholder text below with a GIF or animated screenshot demonstrating the main features like file upload, folder creation, and sharing.
-This will significantly improve the visual appeal of your README.)*

-[Insert GIF/Animation of the Application Dashboard Here]

 ## 🛠️ Tech Stack

 ### Backend (`drive-backend`)